HazyResearch/based/README.md

 cd apex
 pip install -v --disable-pip-version-check --no-cache-dir --no-build-isolation --config-settings "--build-option=--cpp_ext" --config-settings "--build-option=--cuda_ext" ./ cd ..

+# install kernel (to be replced with new custom kernels)
+cd train/csrc/
+python setup.py install
 ```

 To train a new model, construct a config.yaml file at ```train/configs/experiment/```.
 We are including the configs used to produce the pretrained checkpoints for the paper (released on HF below) at ```train/configs/experiment/reference/```.